swiftlang/swift-evolution/proposals/NNNN-swiftpm-allow-deprecating-package-products.md

 This is a distinct feature that touches the resolver and registry client rather than product metadata, and is out of scope for this proposal.
 A future evolution could extend `swift package audit` (or introduce a companion subcommand) to combine deprecation reporting with newer-version reporting, giving users a single command to survey the health of their dependency graph.

+### Same-package major-version replacement locator

+A producer preparing a breaking release may want to point consumers at a product in a *future major version of the same package* — for example, "this v2.x product is superseded by a v3.x product of the same package."
+The `Replacement` type in this proposal deliberately omits such a locator: a v2.x manifest cannot verify the existence or name of a v3.x product, and consumers resolving v2.x cannot resolve v3.x, so the locator would serve only as documentation.
+Producers who want to communicate this today can do so via `message:` (for example, `"Adopt Paper from 3.x."`).

+A future evolution could add a `.inMajorVersion(_ major: Int, product: String? = nil)` case to `Replacement`, most naturally in combination with the "obsolete on" mechanic below so the locator can be validated against the resolved producing-package version.
+The shape of that case, and whether it should be validated during graph resolution, are left to that proposal.

 ### Escalating deprecations to errors via an "obsolete on" version

 The warnings introduced by this proposal give consumers time to migrate, but they rely on the consumer eventually paying attention.
 Package authors often want a stronger commitment: "you may keep using this product through version *X*, but starting in version *X+1* it is a hard error."
 Today, there is no declarative way for a producer to express that deadline in the manifest — the alternatives are either continuing to warn indefinitely (which invites indefinite delay) or removing the product outright (which forces every consumer to react in a single release).